ecsx-framework/ECSx/guides/tutorial/backend_basics.md

   * X Velocity:  The speed at which the ship is moving, horizontally
   * Y Velocity:  The speed at which the ship is moving, vertically

-We'll start by creating `integer` component types for each one of these, except AttackSpeed, which will use `float`:
+Some of these properties will be frequently updated, such as position, velocity, and current HP.
+For these, we'll generate components which store integer values:

     $ mix ecsx.gen.component HullPoints integer
-    $ mix ecsx.gen.component ArmorRating integer
-    $ mix ecsx.gen.component AttackDamage integer
-    $ mix ecsx.gen.component AttackRange integer
     $ mix ecsx.gen.component XPosition integer
     $ mix ecsx.gen.component YPosition integer
     $ mix ecsx.gen.component XVelocity integer
     $ mix ecsx.gen.component YVelocity integer

+Other properties will remain somewhat constant;  we have a specific generator for this case:

+    $ mix ecsx.gen.constant MaxHullPoints player:75 npc:50
+    $ mix ecsx.gen.constant ArmorRating player:2 npc:0
+    $ mix ecsx.gen.constant AttackDamage player:6 npc:5
+    $ mix ecsx.gen.constant AttackRange player:15 npc:10
-    $ mix ecsx.gen.component AttackSpeed float
+    $ mix ecsx.gen.constant AttackSpeed player:1.2 npc:1.05

+[How to know whether player or npc though???]

 For now, this is all we need to do.
-The ECSx generator has automatically set you up with modules for each component type, complete with a simple interface for handling the components.
+The ECSx generator has automatically set you up with modules for each component/constant type, complete with a simple interface for handling them.
 We'll see this in action soon.

 ## Our First System